-- Creating standard payroll calculations.
+- Create standard payroll calculations automatically.
 To get started, we recommend that you take advantage of the standard calculations that Sage 100 Contractor can automatically create for you.
 If you choose to create the set of standard calculations, you will need to review and possibly adjust and/or manually add additional calculations later.
-"About pre-built standard payroll calculations" below - Setting up payroll calculations.
+For more information, see About pre-built standard payroll calculations. - Set up payroll calculations manually.
 You can set up payroll calculations manually by defining each type of calculation that you will need.
 There are many parameters for each calculation that must be carefully reviewed before setup.